JCMexplains/writing-for-success-2023/textbook.md

 of the article.

 Print indexes may be available in the periodicals section of your library.
-Increasingly, libraries use online databases that users can access through the library website.
+Increasingly, libraries use databases that users can access through the library website.
 A single library may provide access to multiple periodical databases.
 These can range from general news databases to specialized databases.
-Table 11.2 "Commonly Used Indexes and Databases" describes some commonly used indexes and databases.

 #### Table 11.2 Commonly Used Indexes and Databases